 In this course, students examine concepts of leadership and management emphasizing prioritization, delegation, and supervision of nursing care for patients across the lifespan.
-Topics also include communication techniques, legal and ethical issues, care of culturally diverse patients, and utilizing change theory.
-Healthcare policy, finance, and regulatory environment issues are explored and applied to planning, collaborating, and coordinating care across the continuum.
+Topics also include communication techniques, legal and ethical

 NRSG267 MANAGING CLIENT CARE FOR THE RN CLINICAL

 This precepted clinical experience focuses on principles of nursing leadership and management in a variety of settings.
 Students apply knowledge to provide culturally competent, holistic interventions within the professional nursing role for individuals, communities, and families across the lifespan.